clairesrc/inkydash/README.md

 $ docker-compose up -d
 ```

+## Theming
+InkyDash supports CSS-based theming.
+Currently it ships with 2 themes, `default` and `light`.
+To apply a new theme, set `INKYDASH_THEME` to the desired value in `.env` and run `docker-compose up -d` on your Raspberry Pi.

 ## Writing modules
 Add your module file to `modules/` and it will be auto-loaded at startup.
 Remember to also add it to the `modules` array in `config/inkydash.toml`.